Guidelines for Authors

 The APA style shall be modified for the language of article as follows:

-In becomes Dans in French and En in Spanish, Ed(s) becomes Éd(s) in French, & becomes et in French and y in Spanish, 2nd ed. becomes 2e éd. in French and 2a ed. in Spanish, etc.).
-Analogical adaptations should be done in other Romance languages.
+Ed(s) becomes Éd(s) in French, 2nd ed. becomes 2e éd. in French and 2a ed. in Spanish, etc.

 Add the author's postal address at the end of the article (in the language of the author's country, i.e. Czech, Polish, German, etc.).